nodejs/node/doc/api/child_process.md

 added: v0.7.10
 -->

-By default, the parent will wait for the detached child to exit.
-To prevent the parent from waiting for a given `subprocess` to exit, use the `subprocess.unref()` method.
-Doing so will cause the parent's event loop to not include the child in its reference count, allowing the parent to exit independently of the child, unless there is an established IPC channel between the child and the parent.
+By default, the parent process will wait for the detached child process to exit.
+To prevent the parent process from waiting for a given `subprocess` to exit, use the `subprocess.unref()` method.
+Doing so will cause the parent's event loop to not include the child process in its reference count, allowing the parent to exit independently of the child, unless there is an established IPC channel between the child and the parent processes.

 ```cjs
 const { spawn } = require('node:child_process');